 A home study is designed to help your social worker learn more about your ability to parent and provide a stable home, to teach you about adoption and its affect on children and families, and to prepare you to parent a child whose experiences and history are very different from your own.
 Everyone who hopes to adopt must have an approved home study.
 The process takes three months on average.
 A social worker will need to make at least one visit to your home.
 The typical number of meetings with the social worker is 4-6.

 Items You May Need for a South Carolina Home Study

 Specific requirements for home studies vary by state, country and agency.
 The following items are commonly required during the home study process:

 - Certified copies of vital records (View the Checklist)

 - An autobiographical statement — a statement you create about your life history based on an outline provided by CAS.

-- Financial verification (usually includes financial statement, verification of insurance coverage, and tax return.)
+- Financial verification (usually includes employer statement, verification of insurance coverage, and tax return.)

 - A statement of health provided by a physician, which might include lab test results.

-- Written references from friends, employers, neighbors, etc.
+- Written references from friends, family, neighbors, etc.